 Software that is too complicated to use, is often unused.
-Thus, usability and user experience of Qubes OS is an utmost priority for us, as we want as many people as possible to benefit from the unique security properties, the usability and user experience of Qubes OS!
+Because we want as many people as possible to benefit from its unique security properties, the usability and user experience of Qubes OS is an utmost priority!

 We ask anyone developing for Qubes OS to please read through this guide to better understand the user experience we strive to achieve.
 We also ask them to review our style guide for other design related information.

 Easy To Use

-- Require numerous settings to be entered before a user can begin doing things
+- Require extensive configuration before a user can begin doing things

 - Make it possible to break provided features or actions in unrecoverable ways

 - Perform actions which compromise security and data

-- Overwhelm with too much information and cognitive load
+- Overwhelm the user with too much information and cognitive load

 Perhaps the most common cause of mistakes is complexity.
 If there is a configuration setting that will significantly affect the user’s experience, choose a safe and smart default then tuck this setting in an

 Advanced Settings panel.